 Question six of the supplement needs to be completed when the petitioner is sponsoring a beneficiary in the O-2 or P support classifications.
 The O-2 classification is reserved for foreign nationals who are coming to the United States for the sole purpose of assisting in the performance of an O-1 artist or athlete.
 The P support classification is similarly reserved for foreign nationals coming to the United States as an essential and integral part of the competition or performance of a P-1, P-2, or P-3 entertainer or athlete.

 Question six asks the petitioner to identify the dates of the beneficiary’s prior work experience under the principal O-1 or P visa holder.
 What USCIS is trying to establish with these dates is the extent of the experience the beneficiary has had with the primary visa holder.
-Both the O-2 and P support classifications require that the beneficiary have critical skills that are integral to the primary visa holder’s performance and that are not possessed by U.S. workers.
+Both the O and P support classifications require that the beneficiary have critical skills that are integral to the primary visa holder’s performance and that are not possessed by U.S. workers.

-Questions seven and eight of the supplement ask the petitioner to identify whether an appropriate labor organization exists and whether a written advisory opinion is being submitted with the petition.
+Questions eight and nine of the supplement ask the petitioner to identify whether an appropriate labor organization exists and whether a written advisory opinion is being submitted with the petition.
 The labor organization (also referred to in the regulations as a “peer group”) must consist of practitioners in the beneficiary’s occupation.
 The purpose of the advisory opinion is to provide an assessment of the beneficiary’s qualifications and of the work being done.